nikhil-31/Cinestine/README.md

 ## Overview

 An application that allows the user to discover new and exiciting movies.
 It was a part of the udacity nanodegree project P2.
-The main screen displays movies and upon clicking on a movie more information about the movie is displayed like trailers, reviews, a button to save the movie to a database for future viewing, we can share the movie trailer url using the share button.
+The main screen displays movies in three tabs the first 2 tabs are sort movies on most popular and top rated.
+Clicking on a movie will display more information about the movie is displayed like trailers, reviews, The movie can be saved to a database for future viewing which will be displayed in the favouritites tab, The movie trailer url can be shared using the share button at the top right.

 ##Instructions